top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 * Comparing the height and the width of the objects
 * Taking the pixel volume of the duckies

-Unofortuantely none of the described approaches provided a sufficient performance.
+Unfortunately none of the described approaches provided a sufficient performance.
 Also a combination of them didn't make the desired impact.
 All metrices which are somehow associated with the size of the object just won't work because duckies further away from the duckiebot are simply a lot smaller than the one very close to the Duckiebot.
 All metrices associated with the "squareness" of the lines were strongly disturbed by the ocurring motion blur.
 This makes finding a general criterion very difficult.

 Therefore we looked out for an alternative method and found another approach.